 I know not everyone loves animated movies, but I do.
 Perhaps it comes with the territory of being married to a 3D artist, but I have often found that animated movies resonate more deeply with me than live-action movies.
 It may just be that people who get involved with animated movies have amazing imaginations and wonderful storytelling abilities.
 This is definitely true of Disney Pixar’s latest movie, Inside Out, which tells the story of the emotion characters inside an 11-year-old girl’s head.
 My almost-kindergartener daughter was drawn to the previews and books from the movie even before we watched it, so I knew it was going to be a game-changer for us.
 It really was.
 Disney Pixar movies are often great for children, they all usually have messages in them.
 Inside Out is their latest release, and many people have been celebrating it.
 Whilst Inside Out has been a success, it’s important that we don’t forget all of the other Pixar movies that are just as special.
 In fact, people across America were recently voting for their favorite Pixar movies (source here).
 Perhaps Inside Out will be at the top of the list soon, especially because of its ability to help highly sensitive children.

 As a highly sensitive child, my daughter has experienced heightened anxiety all of her life.
 Even though she now has the language skills to express herself, when she is overcome with emotions she is often unable to express them or doesn’t want to.
-From the time I figured out that she was highly sensitive, I really focused on learning ways to support her and use positive parenting strategies.
+From the time I figured out that she was highly sensitive, I have been trying to help her cope.
+I have heard plenty about CBD olie and how it can help with anxiety in recent years, but generally it is recommended that it is only given to people over 18.
+So I have really focused on learning ways to support her and use positive parenting strategies.
 I don’t believe my husband and I have ever given her reason to feel ashamed of her feelings, but I think she may feel this way nonetheless.
 Hence, telling us “I don’t feel anything” when she is clearly upset.
 I’ve been struggling with how to respond when she says this.

 Then we went to watch Inside Out.
 Here’s how it has helped.